Free Wireless Internet access is

 Time limits: The wireless system will log out after two hours or 45 minutes of inactivity.
 When this happens, click the "I Accept" button again to continue browsing.

 Security: The Library's wireless network, like all Wi-Fi hotspots, is not secure.
 Third parties may be able to intercept personal information transmitted over the wireless network.
 Customers are advised not to transmit sensitive information.
 Installing updated virus protection software is highly recommended.
 Users create, store, and use personal files at their own risk.
 The Library is not responsible for the damage or loss of laptops or other hardware, personal information, electronic documents, diskettes, and/or files.

 Plugging in: It is best to bring a fully-charged battery.
 A limited number of electrical outlets, as well as Ethernet ports, are available at some locations.
 Please do not block walkways, Library materials, or Library service desks.
 You will need to provide your own cords and cables.

-Searching the Library catalog and databases: Customers may access the FindIt Library Catalog as well as the Library Databases using the wireless network.
-A library card number will not be required to use the databases.
+Searching the Library catalog and databases: Customers may access the Library Catalog as well as the Library Databases using the wireless network.
+A Library card number will not be required to use the databases.